What Is a Hysterectomy?

 - Have a shorter recovery period

-The most important aspect is that you feel comfortable and sure in your treatment choice.
-It is your right as a patient to get a second opinion so you can consider all of the options available to you.
+The most crucial aspect is that you feel comfortable and sure in your treatment choice.
+It is your right as a patient to get a second opinion so you can consider all the options available.

-If your doctor recommends a hysterectomy, be sure to ask which type they are referring to.
+If your doctor recommends a hysterectomy, ask which type they are referring to.
 You may be interested to learn that there are several possible options:

 A total hysterectomy removes the entire uterus and cervix.
 This is the most common type of hysterectomy.